25 Italian Dishes You Need To Try At Least Once

 While gnocchi is often served with sauce, much like pasta, it is composed of entirely different ingredients.
 The little plump dumplings are traditionally made from potatoes, which grow well in the cooler climate in the north of the country.
 Traditional potato gnocchi likely originated sometime around the 17th century since the root vegetable was not introduced until then.
 The basic recipe requires a bit of flour to help shape the mounds, and many variations include an egg as a binder.
 Alternate versions made with spinach, ricotta, pumpkin, corn flour, semolina, or bread are also typical in certain regions.

 A simple tomato sauce is a popular pairing, but subtler flavors, such as melted butter with fresh sage or cream sauces, work well with the dumplings.
 Delallo notes that on the island of Sardinia, a sausage-based sauce is typical, whereas bacon, prosciutto, or vegetable blends are great options.
 Basil pesto also makes an excellent match for the neutral potato flavors.
-Ultimately, it's hard to go wrong.
+Ultimately, it's hard to go wrong, which makes sense considering its one of the most popular Italian dishes around.

 Gnocchi is traditionally served in restaurants on Thursdays, so keep that in mind if you are visiting Italy and want to fit in with the locals.
 The custom stems from the Catholic tradition of skipping meat and only eating fish on Fridays.
 Filling up on a simple starchy meal the previous day was deemed a good way to prep for a day without meat.
 To get some practice at home, try this crispy gnocchi recipe.